 It is related to concepts such as Ecosystem Services and Natural Capital Accounting (which recognise and quantify the multiple benefits provided by natural resources).

 Why use Green Infrastructure?

-GI is increasingly becoming a standard requirement, in statutory Local Plans, which applies to all development projects.
+Green Infrastructure is increasingly becoming a standard requirement, in statutory Local Plans, which applies to all development projects.

 It requires development teams to think of landscape not only in aesthetic terms but also as a vital component of living landscapes and liveable cities.

 This is realised through awareness and utilisation of techniques such as sustainable drainage, and the value of existing ecological corridors and habitats on a site.
 It also draws upon Urban Forestry principles, as healthy and growing urban tree populations are vital in dealing with climate change effects.
 The result will be a richer and more beautiful environment which serves ours and nature's needs.